 Category 1 - PROFESSIONAL ATTENDANCES

 93647 - Additional Information

-Professional attendance by a medical practitioner (other than a general practitioner) for the purpose of assessing a patient’s suitability for the second or subsequent dose of a COVID-19 vaccine if all of the following apply:
+Professional attendance by a medical practitioner (other than a general practitioner) for the purpose of assessing a patient’s suitability for a COVID-19 vaccine if all of the following apply:

 (a) one or both of the following is undertaken, where clinically relevant:

 (c) the service is provided at, or from, a practice location in:

 (ii) a Modified Monash 3 area; or

 (iii) a Modified Monash 4 area; or

 Fee: $40.95 Benefit: 85% = $34.85

 (See para AN.44.1 of explanatory notes to this Category)